experiandataquality/electronicupdates/src/Powershell/MetadataWebApi/README.md

 ## Compatibility

-This script was tested with the following Python versions and platforms:
+This script was tested with the following Powershell versions and platforms:

  * Powershell 5.0 on Windows 10 Enterprise (Build 1607);